TLDR – Transform my career in 2024: Three things I need to improve

 Improve Planning

-In the first twelve months as the Global Head of Experience at Vorwerk International, I had to find a way to provide a clear team capacity forecast to the different stakeholders.
+In the first twelve months as the Global Head of Experience at Vorwerk International, I had to find a way to provide an apparent team capacity forecast to the different stakeholders.
 I struggled to provide accurate planning to my stakeholders because of the change of plan for one demanding project and the amount of work the design team outsources.
 I learned that when there’s a considerable amount of outsourced work, it’s critical to have multiple options to ensure the optimal capacity investment.

 During 2024, I started to distribute design projects based on an Eisenhower matrix to predict multiple scenarios in case of a change of plans.
 The goal is to establish a new form of dialogue with the stakeholders to make them aware of any impact an unplanned change can have.
 I expected that the outcome would be a better team configuration and an increased level of confidence in planning the team activities.